DEShawResearch/Random123-Boost/README.md

 ---------------------------------------------

 Two Pseudo-Random functions are implemented in this source tree: threefry and philox.
-Both are templated over an unsigned width, an unsigned integer value type, and a round-count (which takes a reasonable and safe default value).
+They are both described in the SC11 paper.
+Both are templated over an unsigned element-count, an unsigned integer value type, and a round-count (which takes a reasonable and safe default value).
 For example: